shubhamV123/internet-cool-project/README.md

 ## Web page Templates
 - [Simple landing page](https://github.com/cruip/tailwind-landing-page-template) - This is free.
 Preemium one is also very good
+- [React-based framework](https://refine.dev/docs/) - Good if you wanted to create some complex application and do not wanted to start from scratch

 ## Drag and Drop builder